amcglathery/driftt.github.io/sdk.md

 ---

 # Driftt JS SDK
-The Driftt SDK makes it dead simple to track events and customer information.
+The Driftt SDK makes it simple to track events and customer information.
 Send your customer data through this SDK and Driftt can become intelligent.
 We’ll identify what makes a healthy user and empower you to become context-driven when communicating with customers.

 <div id="whats-driftt"></div>
 ## What is Driftt?